Time-domain Radio-loudness of Active Galactic Nuclei: Intermittency, Memory, and Jet Escape: Phenomenology of the TDRL Framework

 At low $R$, the observed radio numerator is often dominated by star-formation emission and faint relic plasma even when the jet is off.
 Two effects conspire to shape the low-$R$ peak in $p(\log R)$.
 First, $\Robs$ carries a floor and scatter set by the host SFR and the radio--infrared correlation \citep{1992ARA&A..30..575C,2001ApJ...554..803Y}, so the low-$R$ peak in $p(\log R)$ is not a pure jet diagnostic.
 Second, the depth of the valley between the classical RL and RQ peaks is particularly sensitive to whether old lobes are recovered ($w_{\rm l}\simeq1$) and whether the host contribution is removed (i.e.\ whether $\Robs$ is replaced by $\Rexc$).
 The quantity most directly tied to jet physics is therefore $p(\log\Rexc)$ after correcting for resolution and surface-brightness selection.

 \paragraph{The core--lobe mismatch as a phase diagnostic.} A scalar $R$ conflates whether a jet is currently being launched with whether earlier episodes built an extended synchrotron reservoir.
-The pair $(\Rcore,\Rlobe)$ and the mismatch index $\mathcal{I}_\nu$ restore this distinction, distributing sources across a diagnostic plane rather than collapsing them onto a single locus (Figure~\ref{fig:tdrl}).
+The pair $(\Rcore,\Rlobe)$ and the mismatch index $\mathcal{I}_\nu$ keep these two pieces of information separate, distributing sources across a diagnostic plane rather than collapsing them onto a single locus (Figure~\ref{fig:tdrl}).
 Sources trace hysteresis loops in this plane as the core responds promptly to state changes while the lobe term accumulates and decays on the longer timescale $\taunu$.
 Large positive mismatch identifies triggering or restarting systems in which the compact source is already bright but the extended structure has not yet built up or has been confined by the local environment.
 Large negative mismatch identifies remnant systems in which the present-day engine has faded but fossil lobes persist.
 Near-zero mismatch marks the quasi-steady regime of sustained injection.

 \paragraph{Orientation effects on the diagnostic plane.} Because $\Rcore$ includes Doppler-boosted emission from the jet base (Eq.~\ref{eq:Lcore}), sources viewed close to the jet axis will have systematically elevated $\Rcore$ at fixed intrinsic jet power.
 A blazar, for example, may appear in the triggering quadrant (high $\Rcore$, low $\Rlobe$) purely because of orientation rather than genuinely recent jet onset.
 Conversely, a source viewed at large angles may have suppressed $\Rcore$ and occupy the remnant quadrant even during an active phase.
-Disentangling orientation from evolutionary state requires either restricting the analysis to lobe-dominated or steep-spectrum subsamples where beaming is minimal, or modelling the beaming factor $\fbeam(\theta,\Gamma)$ explicitly in the population inference.
-This degeneracy does not invalidate the diagnostic plane but must be accounted for in any quantitative population study.
+Lobe-dominated or steep-spectrum selection does not remove this problem.
+In such samples the core can be Doppler-suppressed rather than merely unbeamed, so the observed $\Rcore$ may span several dex at fixed intrinsic jet power.
+For parsec-scale Lorentz factors of order $\Gamma\sim10$, orientation alone can introduce a four-dex dispersion in core prominence, comparable to that seen in complete flux-limited samples \citep[e.g.,][]{2009MNRAS.398.1989M}.
+The diagnostic plane is therefore most useful as a statistical framework after orientation indicators, sidedness, variability, spectral shape, or an explicit beaming model $\fbeam(\theta,\Gamma)$ have been included.
+This degeneracy does not invalidate the diagnostic plane, but it limits source-by-source evolutionary classification and must be accounted for in any quantitative population study.